defi-wonderland/handbook/sites/optimism/docs/governance/intro-to-governance.md

 Before we get into Optimism-specific contracts, let’s zoom out.

 On-chain governance is a mechanism for managing shared infrastructure using verifiable rules.
-In practice, governance contracts behave similar to multisigs, but with vote weights distributed across token holders rather than multisig signers.
+In practice, governance contracts behave similarly to multisigs, but with vote weights distributed across token holders rather than multisig signers.

 At its core, governance is about managing change.
 A **proposal** is just a transaction (or set of transactions): a list of target addresses, call data, and sometimes ETH values.
 Token holders vote to approve or reject the proposal.
 If the vote passes and quorum is met, the transaction can be executed onchain.
 If it fails, it’s simply discarded.

 Voting power is usually determined by the number of tokens an address holds at a specific snapshot block.
 Most systems also allow **delegation**, meaning you can assign your voting power to another address to vote on your behalf.

 Some proposals affect onchain systems directly (e.g. upgrading a contract).
-Others are **signaling-only** (e.g. changing a community guideline or legal structure).
+Others are **signalling-only** (e.g. changing a community guideline or legal structure).
 In those cases, proposals still follow the same governance flow, but their “execution” happens through offchain coordination or manual implementation.

 ## Common Terms